Superhuman Alternatives

 Spark by Readdle

-Best for polished mobile across multiple email accounts
+Best for polished mobile across multiple email providers

 Try Spark by Readdle